DOT leaves travel tax fate to lawmakers

-MANILA – The Department of Tourism (DOT) is leaving to lawmakers the decision on whether to scrap the travel tax imposed on Filipinos departing overseas.
+THE Department of Tourism (DOT) is leaving to lawmakers the decision on whether to scrap the travel tax imposed on Filipinos traveling overseas.

-"We understand the recent concerns on travel taxes, and we leave it to the wisdom of the legislature, whether or not to remove this imposition," DOT Secretary Christina Frasco said in a Kapihan sa Manila Prince forum on Wednesday.
+“We understand the recent concerns on travel taxes and we leave it to the wisdom of the legislature, whether or not to remove this imposition,” DOT Secretary Christina Frasco said in a Kapihan sa Manila Prince forum on Wednesday, Jan.
+21, 2026.

-Frasco said that if the travel tax is removed, lawmakers must identify alternative funding to sustain tourism infrastructure programs, noting that the Philippines currently ranks 69th out of 117 economies in tourism infrastructure development.
+Frasco said that if the travel tax is removed, lawmakers must identify alternative funding to sustain tourism infrastructure programs, noting that the Philippines ranks 69th out of 117 economies in tourism infrastructure development, based on international tourism competitiveness data.

 “We have a lot more to catch up on, but we need the funds to improve tourism infrastructure,” Frasco said.

-She added that in 2026, funding for new tourism roads was cut, with only about PHP3 billion allocated for "continuing" tourism road projects.
+She added that in 2026, funding for new tourism roads was cut, with only about P3 billion allocated for continuing tourism road projects.

 Despite funding constraints, Frasco said the DOT continues to intensify promotions in key markets and strengthen coordination with stakeholders, particularly local airlines.